 Every year, 2.3 million people end up injured due to car accidents.
 During a car accident, your body is violently shaken resulting in damages and injuries.
 Some of the most common injuries include broken bones, burns, head and neck trauma, brain injuries, and back and spinal cord trauma.
 The severity of injuries sustained on bodies in a car crash will depend on varying factors, such as speed, seatbelt use, and type of collision.
 Below, we’ll take a look at the different chains of events in a car crash.
-In each case, we’ll discuss what happens to your body when you get hit by a car
+In each case, our experienced car accident lawyers in Las Vegas discuss what happens to your body when you get hit by a car.

 Adrenaline rush